 No, the grace period to accommodate the transition from RVs to dwellings ends in 2024.
 All future landowners will be required to construct a cabin prior to the placement of an RV.

 Yes, each individual permit requires the submission of photos and registration or a bill of sale.
-Any changes to this require the submission of a new permit with new information.
+Any changes to this require the submission of a new permit, MOU and permit fee.

-This amendment does not apply to Hamlet Districts, which include Livelong and Spruce Lake.
+This amendment does not apply to Hamlet Districts, which includes Livelong and Spruce Lake.
 This means RVs are not allowed.

 Areas in the Agriculture District that are Single Parcel Country Residential Subdivisions are affected by these amendments and are required to put in permits.